-My entire life I've had a bit of a ravenous craving to discover how the power of music works.
+MY ENTIRE LIFE I've had a bit of a ravenous craving to discover how the power of music works.
 One day, after a particularly successful day practicing piano while pursuing my music degree, I lay in bed unable to sleep as I felt so energized from the music I'd been practicing.
 I'm a sucker for deep thought, and I found myself thinking on how it came to be that I felt so energized.
 Words began to form in my mind, and I felt particularly prompted to get up and write the words down.
 I eventually managed to make myself crawl out of bed to put them on paper, (this was probably well after midnight).
 The next day I did my best to discern what it was I had written in the dark, and continued to edit the words until I came up with this poem...

 It fills the air